Key Takeaways

 - Notice one belief today that feels contractive (pessimistic).
 Gently inquire into its origin without judgment.

-- Consider a current challenge: Can you look at it from a more “color-blind”/non-dual viewpoint, acknowledging all facets?
+- Consider a current challenge: Can you examine it from a more โcolor-blindโ or non-dual perspective, acknowledging all its facets?
 What might shift if you did?

-- Spend 5 minutes feeling the interconnectedness of your breath with the air/life force around you.
+- Spend 5 minutes feeling the interconnectedness of your breath with the surrounding air and life force.

 Remember, the journey to a more fulfilling life begins with cultivating awareness in this moment.

-- “The Antidote: Happiness for People Who Can’t Stand Positive Thinking” by Oliver Burkeman: Explores embracing uncertainty.
+- โThe Antidote: Happiness for People Who Canโt Stand Positive Thinkingโ by Oliver Burkeman:

-- “The Power of Positive Thinking” by Norman Vincent Peale: Classic on optimistic mindset.
+- โThe Power of Positive Thinkingโ by Norman Vincent Peale:

 - Books by Rupert Spira or Francis Lucille: Contemporary non-dual teachers.